 Commissioning a piece

 More often than not I work on commission, which is always a very rewarding and enjoyable experience for me and I hope, for the person who commissions the piece.
-It results in jewelry that is meaningful to the owner because it was designed with them in mind and because it involves a little more thought than a trip to the high street jeweler.
+It results in jewelry that is meaningful to the owner because it was designed with them in mind.

 Sometimes a piece is bought by the wearer, but often the jewelry is commissioned in secret as a present for someone.
-People occasionally come to me with a fixed design idea, but usually they just have an occasion in mind (an anniversary, new born, engagement) and perhaps specify whether they want a ring, necklace or bracelet etc.
+People occasionally come to me with a fixed design idea, but usually they just have an occasion in mind, perhaps a story or an experience they want represented and might specify specify whether they would like to comission a ring, necklace or bracelet etc.

 The first thing I do is find out as much as possible about the taste of the person who will wear the piece.
-This usually involves a flurry of e-mails or phone calls in which I ask lots of questions about favourite colors, stones, metal, clothes, designers, furniture, flatware, duvet covers!
-I want to know anything that will give me a feel for her (it's usually a her) likes and dislikes.
-If possible I get descriptions of the jewelry she currently treasures and sometimes- if there is digital camera handy- pictures of the contents of her jewelry box.
-It also may be appropriate to reflect within the jewelry, some aspect of the occasion for which the piece is being commissioned.
+This usually involves a flurry of e-mails or phone calls in which I ask lots of questions about favourite colors, stones, metal, artists, designers, furniture, flatware...
+I want to know anything that will give me a feel for his or her style and taste.
+I ask for descriptions and photos of any particularly treasured jewelry pieces.
+It may also be appropriate to reflect within the jewelry, some aspect of the occasion for which the piece is being commissioned.
+There is very often a story behind the design of the pieces I make.

 It's important to get an idea of the budget at this point, so that I can design and choose metals and stones to suit.